yxw-11/starter-academic/content/home/experience.md

         * Participated in the data analysis of the road traffic accident details in a certain area in 2018 and the registration data analysis of a certain hospital in Chengdu.

     - title: University-sponsored Scholarly Exchange Student
-    University: Auckland University
+    company: Auckland University
     date_start: '2018-08-01'
     date_end: '2018-09-01'
+    description: |2-
-    * Studied some computer-related courses in the Department of Computer and Statistics of the University of Auckland, including R language data analysis, data mining, etc.
+    - Studied some computer-related courses in the Department of Computer and Statistics of the University of Auckland, including R language data analysis, data mining, etc.
-    * Participated in the project team about handwritten digit recognition.
+    - Participated in the project team about handwritten digit recognition.
 Used linear fitting, logistic regression and kernel regression by R language platform to extract key pixel points to achieve handwritten digit recognition, and had high prediction accuracy.
-    * Showed our research results well and won the honor of the excellent team.
+    - Showed our research results well and won the honor of the excellent team.

   - title: Internship
     company: Chengdu Calabar Information Technology Corp., Ltd.